EPCCed/hpc-intro/_episodes/13-scheduler.md

 {: .output}

 We can see all the details of our job, most importantly that it is in the "R" or "RUNNING" state.
-Sometimes our jobs might need to wait in a queue ("PENDING") or have an error.
+Sometimes our jobs might need to wait in a queue ("Q" or "QUEUED") or have an error.
 The best way to check our job's status is with `{{ site.sched_status }}`.
 Of course, running `{{ site.sched_status }}` repeatedly to check on things can be a little tiresome.
 To see a real-time view of our jobs, we can use the `watch` command. `watch` reruns a given command at 2-second intervals.
 This is too frequent, and will likely upset your system